Franklin-Christoph Honeycomb

 Performance in the pen:

-Honeycomb is a very wet ink, but it’s not as lubricated as you would expect given its high flow.
-Despite that, it still provides a more than adequate writing experience, and I never experienced any hard starts or skips during my tests.
-The cleaning experience was easy, and the ink washed out of the nibs and test pen in a single flush without leaving any color or residue behind in the nibs or the test pen.
+Honeycomb is a very wet (even watery) ink, but it’s not as lubricated as you would expect given its high flow.
+Despite that, it still provides an adequate writing experience, and I never experienced any hard starts or skips during my tests.

 Performance in a pen: 8/10